Referrals

 Thoughtful referrals for time-limited care

-JTSN trainees will receive initial referrals within 2 months after the training.
+JTSN trainees will receive initial pre-screened referrals within two months of the initial webinar training.
 You will be expected to see clients for up to 20 sessions over a 6-month period (whichever occurs first).
 Within these parameters, clinician and client can decide together the best schedule for their goals and needs.
-(Any client requiring or requesting additional treatment after the 6-month treatment period should be referred in their local community.)
+(Any client requiring or requesting additional treatment after the 6-month treatment period should be referred out in their local community.)

-To prevent over-burden, therapists will be asked to work with no more than 2 training cases.
-If you begin a case several months into the program, and thus it extends past graduation from the program in June 2023, you will continue to be compensated for the remainder of that client’s 20 sessions.
+To prevent over-burden, therapists will be asked to work with no more than two training cases.
+If you begin a case several months into the program, and thus it extends past graduation from the program in June 2026, you will continue to be compensated for the remainder of that client’s 20 sessions.

-We have close working relationships with organizations that support journalists with hazardous-environments training, project grants, protective gear, and press freedom advocacy.
-Journalists are increasingly calling these organizations for connection to mental health support.
-Case workers at these organizations can direct journalists to JTSN services, and will be the trusted pathway for many of our initial clients.
-The JTSN Program Director will collect basic client background information, and match prospective clients with core members based on geography, therapist specialization, and attributes requested by the client as appropriate (e.g., female gender, clinician of color, etc.).
+The JTSN Program Director will collect basic client background information and match prospective clients with therapists in training based on geography, therapist specialization, and attributes requested by the client as appropriate (e.g., female gender, clinician of color, etc.).

 Fair Compensation